 Save MONEYRather than having to purchase ads on page one of Google’s search results, if the film’s properties can be established as “information authorities,” Google will rank those properties higher in organic search results, allowing for marketing dollars to be more focused on exclusive pay-for-play placements (e.g. interest targeted Facebook ads, Fandango IOs, etc.).

 - Define the Goal.
 For example, if tickets are now available, the goal should be to funnel the viewer to a ticket purchase by posting a CTA (Call-To-Action) with a link to the theaters page on your website.
-If this film is in the base building stage, the goal might be to collect email addresses by posting a CTA with link to a newsletter sign-up, or “Demand” page, so those individuals can be contacted later when tickets are available.
+If this film is in the base building stage, the goal might be to collect email addresses by posting a CTA with a link to a newsletter sign-up, or “Demand” page, so those individuals can be contacted later when tickets are available.

 - Include a Call-to-Action (CTA).
 Every post, and/or asset, should include a call-to-action with a link to a page on the official website.
-The CTA should always included in the associated post copy, and when possible, overlaid directly on the asset (e.g. video end card with a clickable CTA).
+The CTA should always be included in the associated post copy, and when possible, overlaid directly on the asset (e.g. video end card with a clickable CTA).
 Read Why EVERY Facebook Post Needs a Call to Action.

 - Click here to sign up for the official [MOVIE TITLE] newsletter now and gain access to exclusive content: [WEBSITE URL]

 - Click here to demand [the movie] to a town near you: [WEBSITE URL]